Home / Industry

 1. Security Solution Providers

-Security software manufacturers can integrate an NRD database into their offerings so these can at least alert users to newly registered domains that are attempting to communicate with their protected systems.
+Security software manufacturers can integrate an NRD database into their offerings so they can alert users to dangerous NRDs attempting to communicate with their protected systems.
 Domains that seem to imitate big brands can also be tracked.

-Depending on the plan selected, information about NRDs can also contain complete WHOIS records, which might come in handy to attribute domain ownership.
-Even if those records are redacted, that’s probably a sign that those domains do not pertain to big established brands as top Fortune companies often tend to leave their WHOIS records public.
+Depending on the plan selected, information about NRDs can also contain complete WHOIS records, which may come in handy in attributing domain ownership.
+Record redaction is, after all, probably a sign that the domains do not pertain to big established brands, as top Fortune companies often tend to leave their WHOIS records public.

 2. Internal Security Teams

-Dedicated security or security operations centers (SOCs) personnel can work with security solution providers that incorporate newly registered domain filtering into their security information and event management (SIEM) and security orchestration, automation, and response (SOAR) platforms so they can watch out for signs of malicious activity coming from these potential attack vectors.
+Dedicated security or security operations centers (SOCs) personnel can work with security solution providers that incorporate NRD filtering into their security information and event management (SIEM) and security orchestration, automation, and response (SOAR) platforms so they can watch out for signs of malicious activity coming from potential attack vectors.

 3. External Security Providers